NCAR/ccpp-framework/doc/auto_clone_constituents.md

 ## When to retire the flag

-When all consumers have been moved to capgen-ng's explicit registration model — either by declaring constituents in the host's `host_constituents(:)` array, or by writing a register-phase scheme with a `ccpp_constituent_properties_t(:), intent=out` argument that
+When all consumers have been moved to capgen's explicit registration model — either by declaring constituents in the host's `host_constituents(:)` array, or by writing a register-phase scheme with a `ccpp_constituent_properties_t(:), intent=out` argument that